stefanp312/LEDcube/README.md

 ## Prototype

 An iteractive design process was used in order to complete this project.
-A smaller prototype cube was first created so that we could familarize ourselves with the assembly process, shift registers and so that software for the cube could be developed concurently to speed up the over all project completion time.
+A smaller prototype cube was first created so that we could familiarize ourselves with the assembly process, shift registers and so that software for the cube could be developed concurrently to speed up the over all project completion time.

 > Baby Chirstmas Cube
 ![](https://github.com/stefanp312/LEDcube/blob/master/imagesForReadMe/BabyCube.JPG)